– A flawless idea with some maddening execution.

 I bought a new SSD, a screwdriver set, and easily took off the bottom cover of the laptop to find out that it IS NOT EXPANDABLE.
 There’s no m2/pcie connector for secondary SSDs anywhere!
 Granted I can plug a USB drive into the thing… but it should be totally unnecessary to have dongles flopping off this thing left and right.
 It should have a spare m2 slot, but it doesn’t.

 Issue #2 – The screen.
 The OLED screen looks great, but the screen doesn’t match the secondary screen…like … at ALL.
 This isn’t to say that the secondary screen is bad… because I actually compared the brightness of it against my old Laptop and it was equally as bright as my old laptop’s main screen.
-But the problem with the secondary screen is exacerbated by a couple of things.
+But the problem with the secondary screen is exacerbated by a few things.
 First, the screen has a matte finish that can make it impossible to see even in a windowless conference room if the lighting is directly above it.
-Second the screen is overshadowed by the awesome brightness of the OLED screen.
+Second, the second screen, being LED is not designed for such an obtuse viewing angle causing it to appear dimmer than it actually is if you view it head-on.
+Last, the screen is overshadowed by the awesome brightness of the OLED screen.
 You’ll find yourself dimming the OLED screen to attempt to better mesh with the secondary screen.
 Additionally, OLED screens are in danger of having burn-in problems and I worry that I’ll have to replace the screen in a year or two once the windows logo permanently burns itself into the lower left corner of the screen.
 But the screen is less of an issue than…

 Issue #4 – The numberpad, or lack thereof.
 As a poweruser/programmer, I love me a full keyboard.
 Normally the lack of a full keyboard is a deal-breaker when it comes to choosing a laptop.
 To compensate, ASUS and a number of other manufacturers started including a little numberpad that can be accessed from the touchpad… i guess this is a step in the right direction, but … what about the arrow keys, numlock, pg-up, pg-dn, home and end keys?
 I literally use these keys more than any other key on the keyboard… 8,12,16 hours a day… for navigating through code for the purpose of editing functions and procedures and files.
 I need navigation keys… conveniently located and not buried beneath complicated button combinations.
 I know some executives get a hard-on when they imagine themselves as Steve Jobs, dictating to the masses what they should or shouldn’t find cool, useful, functional, or aesthetically pleasing… but seriously guys… fuck you.